 - 8-10 fresh basil leaves, thinly sliced (chiffonade)

 - Dash of kosher salt

 - Dash of freshly ground black pepper

-- For the dressing: in a small mixing bowl, whisk juices, honey, salt & pepper.
+- For the dressing: in a small bowl, whisk citrus juices, honey, salt & pepper.
 Slowly whisk in oil until it gets a bit thicker (it will be a light dressing).

-- Place shrimp in a medium bowl and coat with ¼ c. of the Citrus Dressing.
-Refrigerate 30 minutes.
+- Place shrimp in a shallow bowl and add ¼ c. of the Citrus Dressing.
+Refrigerate 15 minutes.

 - While shrimp marinates, make the Watermelon Salad: in a large bowl, combine melon, lime zest & juice, salt and pepper.
 Cover and refrigerate until shrimp are cooked/ready to serve.
-NOTE: If you do not plan to serve the salad immediately, hold off on cutting and tossing in the basil until just before serving (so the edges don’t turn black).
+NOTE: If you do not plan to serve the salad immediately, hold off cutting the basil until just before serving so the edges don’t turn black.

-- Place shrimp on bamboo skewers (about 6 on each) and place on grill.
+- Skewer shrimp (about 6 on each) and place on grill.

-- Cook shrimp skewers about 2 minutes, each side (they should be pink/coral when ready).
+- Cook about 2 minutes each side (they will be pink/coral when ready).

 - Toss the greens and onion with the remaining Dressing; add in basil, Watermelon chunks, shrimp, and Feta (if using).